History of New Orleans in Timeline

 1929: New Orleans streetcar strike

-In 1929 the New Orleans streetcar strike occurred.
-It is also credited for the creation of the distinctly Louisianan Po' boy sandwich.
+In 1929, the New Orleans streetcar strike occurred, during which serious unrest occurred.
+This strike is also credited with the creation of the distinctly Louisianan Po' boy sandwich.

-United Cab was established in 1938 and has operated 365 days a year, with the exception of the month after Hurricane Katrina.
+United Cab, the city's largest taxi service, was established in 1938 and has operated 365 days a year since then, except for the month after Hurricane Katrina.

-As late as 1945, many elderly Creole women spoke no English.
+As late as 1945, many elderly Creole women in New Orleans spoke no English.

 In 1947, portions of Greater New Orleans were flooded by the 1947 Fort Lauderdale Hurricane.

-In 1948, the streetcar line to Desire Street became a bus line.
+In 1948, the streetcar line to Desire Street in New Orleans was converted into a bus line.

-By 1950, Houston, Dallas, and Atlanta exceeded New Orleans in size.
+By 1950, Houston, Dallas, and Atlanta exceeded New Orleans in size, indicating a shift in urban leadership in the South.

-The Supreme Court ruling in Brown v.
-Board of Education (1954) affected the city.
+In 1954, the Supreme Court ruled in Brown v.
+Board of Education

 1956: Hurricane Flossy